 Pros

-- Fast response times: In our tests, the UnaliWear monitoring agents answered our distress calls in an average of 30 seconds, putting the Kanega Watch on par with other medical alert companies.
+- Fast response times: In our 10 test calls, the UnaliWear monitoring agents answered our distress calls in an average of 30 seconds, putting the Kanega Watch on par with other medical alert companies.

-- Fall detection included: While other medical alert companies charge an extra $10 per month for fall detection, the Kanega Watch includes this feature at no extra cost.
+- Fall detection included: While other medical alert companies charge $10 per month for fall detection, the Kanega Watch includes this feature in your monthly subscription.

-- Round-the-clock wear: The Kanega Watch includes four rechargeable batteries that charge separately from the watch, meaning a person never has to take off the watch to charge it.
+- Round-the-clock wear: The Kanega Watch includes four rechargeable batteries that charge separately from the watch, meaning a person, in theory, never has to take it off to charge it.

 Cons

 - No features for caregivers: Most medical alert watches have companion apps.
-Caregivers can use these apps to communicate with the watch wearer or track their location.
+These apps allow caregivers to communicate with the watch wearer or track their location.
 The Kanega Watch does not offer this support.

 - Somewhat cheap design: The watch feels like it’s primarily made of plastic, and its low-definition screen shows visible pixelation.